Christian Church (Disciples of Christ): Ordained ministry

-Members of the Disciples of Christ have many different opinions on abortion.
-This would be a prime example of "Resolve to Love, Agree to Differ, Unite to Serve, Break Bread Together".

 LGBTQ inclusion

 In 1977, the General Assembly of the denomination debated resolutions about homosexuality for the first time; a resolution condemning the "homosexual lifestyle" was defeated by the Assembly and a resolution to ban gay people from the ordained ministry was referred to the General Minister and President for further study.
-At the next General Assembly two years later, the Assembly approved a resolution that declared "The ordination of persons who engage in homosexual practices is not in accord with God's will", but concurrently declared that "The Christian Church (Disciples of Christ) intends to continue the current pattern of assigning responsibility to the regions with respect to the nurture, certification, and ordination of ministers."
+At the next General Assembly two years later, the Assembly approved a resolution that declared "The ordination of persons who engage in homosexual practices is not in accord with God's will," but concurrently declared that "The Christian Church (Disciples of Christ) intends to continue the current pattern of assigning responsibility to the regions with respect to the nurture, certification, and ordination of ministers."
 Since then, some regions have ordained LGBTQ ministers before the denomination officially supported it.
 Concerns about LGBTQ people continued to be an issue at the General Assembly, but resolutions that called on more civil rights protections for LGBTQ people were passed with overwhelming majorities and resolutions to ban the "homosexual lifestyle" continued to be rejected.

+In 1979, progressive churches founded the GLAD: the Gay, Lesbian, and Affirming Disciples (renamed Alliance Q in 2017) network for the inclusion of LGBTQ people.